jessedesimone/fMRI_connectivity_map/NOTES.md

 script 1 = seed_correlation
 script 2 = network_connectivity_mask

-need to create a log file for each time it creates a new network mask.
+need to create a log file for each time driver is run